HN67/Jerra/README.md

-# CPSC-233-Project
+# Jerra
-Repository for the CPSC 233 Team Project of T09 - 2
+Repository for Group T09 - 2